bcaro/wifilightV2-doc/docs/en_US/index.md

 # SonOff Ewelink and Cloud

 This procedure automates the creation of most Ewelink and Sonoff devices.
-However, access to peripherals remains local.
-The device must be in firmware 3.0.1 or higher, the Ewelink app allows you to update the firmware.
+However, access to devices remains local.
+The device must be in firmware 3.0.1 or above, the Ewelink APP can update the firmware.

-## Plugin configuration
+## Plugin Setup

-In the plugin configuration, enter the login (email address only) and the password for connecting to the Ewelink app and save.
-Then select: Ewelink Go to inclusion.
-The devices are created automatically.
+In the configuration of the plugin, enter the login (email address only) and the password for connecting to the Ewelink app and save.
+Then select: Ewelink Switch to inclusion.
+Devices are created automatically.

 If the local IP address is not found by the plugin, make the connection between the mac address and the IP address given in the device settings of the Tuya application and your router and modify the IP address.
-The procedure for finding the IP address uses a command from the Linux system, if it cannot be loaded or the system is not compatible, the IP address cannot be found automatically.
+The procedure to find the IP address uses a Linux system command, if it cannot be loaded or if the system is not compatible, the IP address cannot be found automatically.

-This part of the plugin requires the launch of dependencies.
+This part of the plugin requires the dependencies to be launched.

-By default the sonoff basic is chosen by the plugin, you can change the subtype without losing the ApiKey and the deviceID.
+For most sonoff devices the subtype is found, in other cases sonoff basic is chosen by the plugin, you can change the subtype without losing the ApiKey and deviceID.

-If a device with the same deviceID already exists, the inclusion will not be done.
+If a device with the same deviceID already exists, the inclusion will not occur.

 ### Remarks :
-- some devices are not created (the Ewelink cloud does not provide the data)
+- some devices are not created (Ewelink cloud does not provide the data)
-- purely cloud devices will be integrated but the plugin will not be able to access them
+- pure cloud devices will be integrated but the plugin will not be able to access them
-- if the IP address was not found because the device is not connected, give it the address: 0.0.0.0, connect it and restart the inclusion procedure.
+- if the IP address was not found because the peripheral is not connected, give it the address: 0.0.0.0 , connect it and restart the inclusion procedure.

 ## APiKey DeviceID